 - Target gear stats: Life, Spell Suppression, Evasion/Armour, Resists, Strike Skills Target 2 Additional Enemies, Critical Strike Chance/Multiplier, Elemental Damage, Attack Speed

 Lightning Strike has two components; the melee hit, and the three projectiles it fires.
 A single Lightning Strike attack can only hit an enemy with one of these.
 So, if you hit a target with the melee strike, the projectiles will pass through them without doing damage.
-However, you can hit an opponent with both by taking advantage of “Strike Skills target additional enemies.”
-You will get this from the Ancestral Call Support gem while leveling before picking it up from gear in the endgame (many players also level with Spectral Helix until they can get +1/2 Strike gloves).
+However, you can hit an opponent with both by taking advantage of “Strike Skills target 1 (or 2) additional enemy.”
+You will get this stat from the Ancestral Call Support gem or the passive tree while leveling before picking it up from gear later.

 The “Strike Skills target an additional enemy” attribute causes ancestral spirits to appear and strike nearby enemies with a melee hit.
 If you have this stat and position yourself just outside of melee range of a single enemy or aim your attack slightly to one side of them, a spirit will appear and hit them with Lightning Strike’s melee hit.
-This is considered a separate instance of Lightning Strike, meaning the projectiles fired by your own instance of Lightning Strike can also damage the target.
-This trick allows you to effectively hit a boss twice per attack.
+This is considered a separate instance of Lightning Strike, meaning the projectiles fired by your instance of Lightning Strike can also damage the target.
+This trick allows you to hit a boss twice per attack.
 If you’re playing Lightning Strike and finding your single-target damage lacking, this is a likely culprit.
-Failing to take advantage of this mechanic can cut your damage by more than half in many cases.
+Failing to take advantage of this mechanic reduces your damage by more than half.

 Once you have a feel for this trick, Lightning Strike is a dream to play and has clear upgrade paths through Path Of Exile’s entire endgame.
-The skill easily stacks crit multiplier through Nightblade Support and eventually gets massive amounts of elemental penetration from Trinity Support and/or Crystalized Omniscience.
-You can use the Farrul’s Fur unique body armor for easy charge generation, or get massive defenses from high-end rare body armors.
-There are tons of directions to take this build, regardless of which Ascendancy you play.
-Raider is the easiest to get rolling, while Berserker has a higher damage ceiling.
-Champion is also a great choice for hardcore, as it has by far the best inherent defenses.
+The skill easily stacks crit multiplier through Nightblade Support and eventually gets massive amounts of elemental penetration from Trinity Support and Crystalized Omniscience.
+Nerfs to Crystalized Omniscience and the Brittle ailment do hurt Lightning Strike’s absolute top-end damage somewhat, but it will still have more than enough to tackle all content.

 - Required Uniques: none

-- Helpful Uniques: Atziri’s Step, Rain of Splinters, Dyadian Dawn, Polaric Devastation
+- Helpful Uniques: Atziri’s Step, Embalmers, Queen of the Forest, The Covenant

-- Target gear stats: Life, Spell Suppression, Evasion/Armor, Resists, Damage over Time Multiplier, +2 to level of socketed Bow gems, +1 to level of socketed gems, Attack Speed, Burning Damage
+- Target gear stats: Life, Spell Suppression, Evasion/Armour, Resists, Attack Speed, Accuracy, Damage Over Time Multiplier, +1 to level of Chaos skill gems

 - Required Uniques: none